robertgrant/stata2d3/README.md

 ## Limitations
 Stata2D3 aims to get as close as possible to one monolithic program to make interactive content from any Stata graph.
 You might well argue that this is foolish, and we don't entirely disagree.
-It is intended as a stepping stone, to help people make something quickly that they can then edit, or give to web developers, or to help them learn about SVG and JavaScript.
-It is never going to do everything for you.
+It is intended as a stepping stone, to help people make something quickly that they can then edit, or give to web developers, or to help them learn about SVG, HTML and JavaScript.
+It is never going to do everything for you, but it can get you started.
 > The longest of journeys begins with a single HTML file — *Stephen Senn (apocryphal)*

 Clearly, there are a gazillion ways you can make a Stata graph, so there are limitations on what you can feed into it.
 There are also a frazillion ways you can use interactivity, so we just supply the most common ones and leave it to you to tweak the resulting combination of SVG, HTML and JavaScript.
-To describe each of these in turn:

 Because we use Stata's ability to export a graph to an SVG file, which only appeared from version 14 onward, this version of Stata2D3 simply will not work with older versions.
-See **Older versions of Stata** below for your options.
+See **Older versions of Stata** below for alternatives.

-If you are using version 14, you can add interactivity for circles but not lines.
-This is simply because SVG output was experimental and undocumented in v14, meaning that StataCorp make no commitment to keep it consistent in that testing phase (understandably so).
-There are therefore some fundamental differences between SVG in v14 and subsequent versions, notably that line charts are made up of lots of very short straight lines rather than SVG paths.
+If you are using version 14 or 15, you can add interactivity for circles but not lines.
+This is simply because line charts were made up of lots of very short straight lines rather than SVG paths in those versions.
+We can't second-guess which of these lines you intended to make up one path, but you might be able to use a tool like Inkscape to edit your lines into one path (or indeed edit them manually!) and then run svgtag, manually tag the paths (because they will not be) and d3pretagged.

 ### Limitations on the Stata graphs
 * There are two approaches to adding data for interactivity (by this, we mean data that are not already encoded in the image as x-location or y-location).
 In either case, we begin by inviting the user to supply a variable name or row/column matrix (see below), which contains the data they want displayed, for example in a tooltip.